eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/advanced-data-by-pass.md

 With this approach the access to the database is secured via Ditto [policies](basic-policy.html) and in scope of single things while the data retrieval happens via a performant proxy application without the Ditto cluster ever seeing those packages.

+*Note: Keep in mind that security in this situation is highly dependent of the micro-service implementation.
+You have to make sure that you implementation uses provided information of ditto properly and that the contents of a message do not allow a violation of the policy.
+E.g. through SQL-Injections.*

 ## Discussion

 **Benefits**: